NexPlayer/Android-SDK/properties.md

 When this property is set, content data will continue to be downloaded even when NexPlayer;™ is paused.

-This property should be called afterinitand before calling open.
+This property should be called after init and before calling open.

 **Type:** int